About This Statistic

 This timeline depicts pharmacy and drug store sales in the United States from 1992 to 2015.
 In 2015, U.S. pharmacy and drug store sales amounted to about 264.37 billion U.S. dollars.

 U.S. Pharmacies and Drug Stores Industry

 The retail drug industry is comprised of pharmacies or drugstores, as they are known in North America.
-According to Statista estimates, which were calculated based on numbers presented by IBIS World, pharmacies and drugstores in the United States will generate a revenue of 257 billion U.S. dollars in 2014.
 With an aging population and greater prevalence of chronic diseases, the need for safe, legal pharmaceutical drugs is constantly rising.

 Pharmacies and drug stores dispense prescription medications and over-the-counter drugs directly to patients.
 However, their role is more than one of simple distribution as they dispense medication in specific doses, adhere to optimal conditions of storage and give valuable advice to patients.
 Pharmacies practice in a wide range of locations such as communities, hospitals, clinics and nursing homes.
 Other drug retail outlets include supermarkets, and independent and online pharmacies, which offer mail-order drugs to patients, proving especially convenient for those that may be unable to leave their homes.
 Apart from selling drugs, miscellaneous products also account for a percentage of sales for these retail outlets, such as cosmetics and confectioneries.